johnhoro/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaad/index.md

 Write command to

-- List collections from a database.
+- List collections from a database. //show collections
 - create a new collection in your country database which you created recently.

 Write code to:-